 These are weekly events, in June and July, designed for children ages 6 to 12 and their families.
 They will last 45 minutes to an hour.

-• Mountain View Library: Thursdays at 4:00 PM
+- Mountain View Library: Fridays at 2:00 PM

 Summer Storytime